Installation¶

 Note

-package, we need to provide the include path(-I
+package, we need to provide the include path(-I) and the library path(-L) (See

 Directory Options)